 South Pennines Grasslands Project

-We will be working with landowners to bring grasslands into positive management by providing advice, support and funding capital works on the ground.
-Typical practical works to restore grasslands include:
+We worked with landowners to bring grasslands into positive management by providing advice, support and funding capital works on the ground.
+Typical practical works to restore grasslands included:

 - Restoration cuts